Ray-Ban Aviator Metal Shades

 Q: Will a Cheap Pair of Sunglasses Protect my Eyes?

 On average, apparel outfitters, which include sunglass manufacturers, try to cover 2.5X the cost of their production and distribution costs.
-If they spend twenty dollars per pair of sunglasses to produce, package, and eventually ship them, then they’re going to charge around fifty dollars (or more).
-From a bit of basic business standpoint, we see that a ten dollar pair of sunglasses had to be made in mass volume, often not undergoing basic testing, and that they’re not made of quality materials.
-You’ve read it a lot on our humble site, and we’ll say it again: you get what you pay for, save for a few special occasions.
+If they spend twenty dollars per pair of sunglasses to produce, package and eventually ship them, then they’re going to charge around fifty dollars (or more).
+From a bit of basic business standpoint, we see that a ten dollar pair of sunglasses had to be made in mass volume, often not undergoing basic testing and that they’re not made of quality materials.
+You’ve read it a lot on our humble site, and we’ll say it again: you get what you pay for specially for the best sunglasses for men.